ashleve/lightning-hydra-template/README.md

 </details>

 <details>
-<summary><b>Name metrics using '/'</b></summary>
+<summary><b>Name metrics using '/' character</b></summary>

-Depending on which logger you're using, it's useful to define your metric names using `/` character:
+Depending on which logger you're using, it's often useful to define metric name with `/` character:
 ```python
 self.log("train/loss", loss)
 ```
-This way loggers will treat your metrics as belonging do different section, which often helps to get them organised in UI.
+This way loggers will treat your metrics as belonging to different sections, which helps to get them organised in UI.

 </details>